cinturon/beer_board/readme.md

 # Online Beer Board

-A web application used to display a list of beers on tap at a restaurant or brewey
+A web application used to display a list of beers on tap at a restaurant or brewery

 ## Built With